MicrosoftDocs/memdocs/sccm/core/clients/manage/inventory/introduction-to-hardware-inventory.md

 - [Use Resource Explorer](../../../../core/clients/manage/inventory/use-resource-explorer-to-view-hardware-inventory.md) to view detailed information about the hardware inventory that's collected from client devices.

 When hardware inventory runs on a client device, the first inventory data that the client returns is always a full inventory.
 Subsequent inventory data contains only delta inventory information.
-The site server processes delta inventory information in the order in which it's received.
+The site server processes delta inventory information in the order received.
 If delta information for a client is missing, the site server rejects additional delta information and directs the client to run a full inventory cycle.

  Configuration Manager provides limited support for dual-boot computers.
 Configuration Manager can discover dual-boot computers but returns inventory information only from the operating system that's active when the inventory cycle runs.